0xanmol/Dynamic-Zerodev-Smart-Wallet-Implementation/docs/TECHNICAL_RESPONSE.md

 - **Production ready**: Enterprise security features
 - **Comprehensive docs**: Full implementation guide

-## The Real Challenges I Faced
+## Potential Challenges & Solutions

-**ZeroDev User Operations**: This was the biggest headache.
-I was getting transactions submitted but they weren't confirming.
-Turns out I was using user operation hashes instead of the actual transaction hashes from the receipt.
-Spent hours debugging this before I figured it out.

-**Contract Deployment**: Hardhat was giving me ESM module conflicts, so I ended up deploying manually through Remix.
-Actually worked out better - I could see exactly what was happening during deployment.

-**UI Polish**: Started as a basic demo, but kept finding edge cases that needed fixing.
-Loading states, error handling, responsive design - each "small" improvement took longer than expected.
+If you run into issues during implementation, here are some common gotchas and where to find more details:

+**ZeroDev Integration**: The user operation flow can be tricky - make sure you're using the actual transaction hash from the receipt, not the user operation hash.
+See `DEVELOPMENT_NOTES.md` for the technical details.

+**Contract Deployment**: If you hit ESM conflicts with Hardhat, manual deployment via Remix works well and gives you better visibility into the process.

+**UI/UX Polish**: The "simple" improvements like loading states and error handling tend to take longer than expected.
+The code has strategic comments in the tricky parts to help.

-**ZeroDev Dashboard Problems**: This is a real issue.
-Dynamic still forces you to use ZeroDev v1 dashboard, and it's been buggy.
-I had to reach out to ZeroDev support directly because paymaster deployment kept failing.
-They even acknowledged the v1 dashboard was breaking.
-ZeroDev v2 is much more stable, but Dynamic hasn't migrated yet.
-This needs to be fixed.
+**ZeroDev Dashboard Issues**: Currently Dynamic requires ZeroDev v1 dashboard which has reliability issues.
+ZeroDev v2 is more stable but Dynamic hasn't migrated yet.

+For detailed architecture and implementation notes, check out `ARCHITECTURE.md` and `DEVELOPMENT_NOTES.md`.
+The codebase has comments in the important parts where I ran into gotchas.

 ## What's Next